Monday of Week 33 of Ordinary Time – Gospel

 Commentary on Luke 18:35-43

 In Mark, the story is strategically placed at the end of a long teaching section where Jesus’ disciples are slowly deepening their understanding of Jesus and his mission.
 The story, full of symbols, sums up all that has gone before.
-It is like a mini-gospel (see the reflection for Thursday of Week 8).
+It is like a mini-gospel (see the commentary for Thursday of Week 8 in Ordinary Time).

 In Luke, the story has also a very significant positioning.
 It falls between two other stories, both about rich people.
 One was a highly religious man who was not able to accept Jesus’ condition that he share his wealth with the poor before becoming a disciple.
 The other is about a man who supposedly was anything but religious and yet, after meeting Jesus, gives away a large proportion of his wealth to the poor.
 Which of these was really blind?